 Encouragement to use SDS creatively and differently.
 Better focus on getting the right support to those who need it as soon as possible.

 More joined-up work with the third sector that has been truly collaborative.

-The crisis meant more dynamic appraisal of options and creation/acceptance of doing things differently, and a shift to more outcome focused approaches.
+The crisis meant a more dynamic appraisal of options and creation/acceptance of doing things differently, and a shift to more outcome-focused approaches.